 Still, MAT is not a “cure” for addiction.
 It is essential for those taking medications for their withdrawal symptoms to also participate in therapy to continue with their recovery.

 In short, a dedicated detox center makes the process safer, more comfortable, and better positioned to succeed than solo or home detox.
 After all, such programs can be tailored to meet the specific needs of the client.
-This makes it effective at reducing withdrawal symptoms and offering future support for those beginning their recovery.
+A specialized detox center makes it effective at reducing withdrawal symptoms and offers future support for those beginning their recovery.
+This is why detox is important when handled professionally.

 The process of drug and alcohol detox can vary from person to person.
 However, almost everyone moves through the following three stages: